 Since this is the summer traveling season, many US vacationers will plan to enjoy the sun and surf of the Caribbean.
 You can’t know whether a returning neighbor or family member from a Caribbean vacation will be the next Chikungunya case in the US.
 The best way anyone has of preventing mosquito-borne illnesses to themselves and loved ones is to prevent being bitten by a mosquito.
 Since you likely spend most of your time outdoors in your yard, there is an effective way to reduce the number of bites you and your family may receive this summer.

-Mosquito Squad of Greater Washington DC provides an effective and proven barrier spray that eliminates 85-90% of the mosquitoes in your yard throughout the season.
+Mosquito Squad of Greater Washington DC provides an effective and proven barrier treatment that eliminates 85-90% of the mosquitoes in your yard throughout the season.
 We will also help you mosquito-proof your yard by pointing out places mosquitoes like to breed and hide, like rain gutters clogged with organic debris, flowerpots with standing water, etc. Before treating your yard, we will confirm that we are on our way.
 We will also leave you a notice that your yard was treated.
 For continued protection all summer long, we recommend you treat your yard every 3 weeks during mosquito season.
-With 4th of July around the corner, this would be an excellent time for you to experience the effectiveness of our barrier spray and judge for yourself.
+With 4th of July around the corner, this would be an excellent time for you to experience the effectiveness of our barrier treatment and judge for yourself.